splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

           matchingShards: 4
           aggregationShards: 4

-Estimating Reducer CPU and Memory Usage
+Estimate reducer CPU and memory usage
 +++++++++++++++++++++++++++++++++++++++
-To estimate the CPU and Memory usage the reducer may require from a node, you can use these simple formulas:
+To estimate the CPU and memory usage the reducer may require from a node, you can use these simple formulas:

 ::